Kenny Everett: Radio London, Radio Luxembourg and BBC Radio 1

-Everett's first break (as Maurice Cole) came when he sent a tape to the BBC in 1962.
-He was interviewed at the BBC and offered a job as a presenter on the BBC Light Programme, the forerunner to BBC Radio 2.
-He declined, however, in favour of the less-constrained world of pirate radio, where he began his career, in December 1964, as a DJ for Radio London.
-It was while working here that he was advised to change his name to avoid legal problems.
-He adopted the name "Everett" from a childhood hero, the American film comic actor Edward Everett Horton.
+During 1963 he sent copies of his short, home-produced radio shows to Tape Recording Magazine, and they suggested sending a tape to the BBC.
+"The Maurice Cole Quarter of an Hour Show" led to an appearance, in May 1964, as a guest on the BBC Home Service show "Midweek", and a few weeks later to an audition at Broadcasting House.
+Nerves got the better of him, and it didn't lead to a job offer, but they suggested he send a tape to the producers looking for presenters for the soon to be launched pirate station Radio London.
+Everett then began his broadcasting career, on 25 December 1964 (his 20th birthday), as a DJ for Radio London.
+Before taking to the airwaves, he was advised to change his name to avoid legal problems.
+He adopted the name "Everett" from a childhood hero, the American comic actor Edward Everett Horton.

-Everett teamed with Dave Cash for the Kenny & Cash Show, one of the most popular pirate radio programmes.
+Everett and Dave Cash teamed for the Kenny & Cash Show, one of the most popular pirate radio programmes.
 His offbeat style and likeable personality quickly gained him attention, but in November 1965 he was dismissed after some outspoken remarks about religion on air.
 Like most of the pirate stations, Radio London carried sponsored American evangelical shows and Everett's disparaging remarks about The World Tomorrow caused its producers to threaten to withdraw their lucrative contract with the station.
 After a spell at Radio Luxembourg, and another dismissal, Everett returned to Radio London in June 1966.
+He accompanied The Beatles on their August 1966 tour of the United States, sending back daily reports for Radio London.

 Johnny Beerling, a BBC producer, secretly visited Radio London in February 1967, and observed Everett at work: "I saw this man Everett doing everything.
 In the old way of doing things, the DJ sat in one room with a script.
 Someone else played the records and somebody else controlled the sound.
 Yet I see this man who has control of everything."
 An audition tape submitted to the BBC was assessed in March 1967 by a panel:

 "Member one: 'A pseudo-American voice.
 Sounds experienced and seems to fancy his luck.
 Yes.'

 Member two: 'By far the most original of the young DJs.
 I found the stilted bits in bad taste but with suitable restraint and encouragement, Kenny Everett could be one of the BBC's best DJs.
 Yes.'

 Member three: 'Without the hard sell and the occasional phoney American accent, a good pop DJ.
 Must be made to curb the funnies and the voices.
 Yes.'

 Member four: 'I found the continuous changes of voices irritating and his personality supercilious but he certainly has some talent.
 Should be available but would need very firm production.
 Yes.'"